 7. Buy your textbooks

 Avoid the bookstore rush on the first week of classes by purchasing your books in advance.
 Search the Web for cheaper deals, or consider renting books, for a cheaper alternative.
 Often, professors will require students to have all their course materials on the first day of class, so don’t be the person who shows up embarrassed and unprepared.
-Additionally, having your books early gives you some great leeway into getting a clear idea of what these classes will ultimately cover.
+Additionally, having your books early gives you some great leeway to get a clear idea of what these classes will ultimately cover.

 Related: How to Save Money on College Textbooks